aiquantumcypher/qpqe-bitcoin-hackathon/README.md

 Funding Goal: $250k-$1M for development and testing.
 Website: (soon to be https://quantumpqe.com)
 Company: https://www.aiquantumcypher.com
 Note: Certain proprietary code has been excluded to protect intellectual property.
-For full details or licensing inquiries, contact [your email or website].
+For full details or licensing inquiries, contact [https://aiquantumcypher.com].
 License
 This project is proprietary and not licensed for use.
 All rights reserved by AI Quantum Cypher.
 Contact [https://aiquantumcypher.com] for licensing inquiries.